mgutz/dat/README.md

 `dat` (Data Access Toolkit) is a fast, lightweight and intuitive Postgres library for Go.

-coder: "How do I make this ORM generate this SQL?
-dat: "Why?
-You already know SQL."
+How it is different:

 *   Focused on Postgres.
-See `Insect`, `Upsert` and `SelectJSON`.
-How many time have you switched out a database?
+See `Insect`, `Upsert`, `SelectDoc`, `QueryJSON`.

+*   FASTER than any of the other generic SQL builders for Postgres since it doesn't have to worry about building to the lowest common denominator.

 *   SQL and backtick friendly.